-In the first quarter of the nineteenth century, the United States underwent rapid social change in response to the Industrial Revolution.
+In the first quarter of the 19th century, the United States underwent rapid social change in response to the Industrial Revolution.
 Meanwhile, leisure time increased for wealthy people, opportunities for public education burgeoned, and communal life in the cities began to break down.
-While simultaneously fearful and worried about the changes occurring around them, affluent people needed something to fill their lives.
+Although simultaneously fearful and worried about the changes occurring around them, affluent people needed something to fill their lives.
 They turned their attention to saving other people's children, reasoning that in the long run, they would in turn be saving themselves.
 Many of those who joined this movement formed a group called the Child Savers.

 Like other Americans, the Child Savers believed in the goodness of children.
 They saw children as being born good and only becoming bad over time.
 Juvenile crime was blamed on external factors such as exposure to poverty, overcrowding, immigration, and lack of parental guidance.
-According to the Child Savers, the solution to youth crime was to remove problem children from bad homes and place them in good, rehabilitating environments.41
+The solution to youth crime was to remove problem children from bad homes and place them in good, rehabilitating environments.36